Or perhaps you’ve tried a few products which have had some unwanted side effects in the hours after taking them.

 • Guarana and other stimulants – Much the same as caffeine, too many stimulants of other types can cause problems too.

-We’ve seen Guarana used in quite a few pre workout supplements as well as fat burners, and it has a similar effect to caffeine, meaning that it can cause energy crashes and affect sleep if taken in too high a dose.
+We’ve seen Guarana used in quite a few pre workout supplements as well as other products, and it has a similar effect to caffeine, meaning that it can cause energy crashes and affect sleep if taken in too high a dose.

 Do you drink tea or coffee?
 Do you eat chocolate?
 Do you take other supplements?

-As we touched on above, most energy crashes from a pre workout occur because the supplement is overloaded with stimulants.
+As we touched on above, most problems from a pre workout occur because the supplement is overloaded with stimulants.

 Our advice is to make sure that your pre workout doesn’t contain more than 200mg of caffeine per serving (even less is OK too).